‘What is a Smart sports garment?

 What’s in the marketplace

-Having said that, over the last 4-5 years, more than a handful of companies have taken up these challenges and developed their own smart sports garments.
-A quick search on google shows that there are at least 5-6 smart sports garments in the market.
+Having said that, since 2012/3, more than a handful of companies have taken up these challenges and developed their own smart sports garments.
+A quick search on google (at the point of writing this) shows that there are at least 5-6 smart sports garments in the market.

 Brands / Companies